BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 The execution phase is the phase where active bond trading occurs.

 ### Transitions into Execution Phase
-1. Initialization Threshold Triggering Event from Initialization Phase
+1. Initialization Threshold Triggering Event from Initialization Phase (sets the initial state)
 2. Dispute Resolution Return Event to Execution from Dispute Pause Phase
 3. A Not Complete Event from the Settlement Consideration Pause Phase